 Old mobile phones in good working condition, baked goodies, books, and even artwork.
 You can read about the best-selling items on eBay to get ideas on what to sell.

 This is one of the most practical ways to market your products and the fastest way to sell anything of value that you don’t need anymore.

 I’ve always been a strong believer in selling stuff online because for many years, even until today, it’s still one of the ways I make money.

 AND THAT’S IT!

 I hope you can do some, if not all, of these tasks.
-They’re quite simple and straightforward, and yet challenging enough to make you think, take stock, and manage your time and resources.
+They’re quite simple, and yet challenging enough to make you think, take stock, and manage your time and resources.

 Lastly, don’t forget to have fun, and again, have a truly wealthy and prosperous new year!

 What to do next: Click here to subscribe to our FREE newsletter.

 This is a great challenge to make us more creative this year.
 Happy NEW YEAR, Fritz.
 Wishing you more success online and offline.